 An abdominal muscle strain is a partial or full tear of the small muscle fibers in the abdomen.
-The abdominal muscles are grouped around the abdomen and trunk.
-They make up the core muscles in our body.

 - Excessive exercise

 Things that may raise the risk of this problem are:

 - Playing certain sports, such as football or tennis

 - Previous strain or injury to the area